Contact us today for your Free Quote

 Can mixed materials be recycled?

 Items with a merger of materials should be separated before recycling.
 A common example would be cardboard with sellotape on it.
 Understandably many believe that items that seem inconsequential attached to their recycling won’t impact the process.
-Through our collaboration video with CNN, we break down the imapct this has on your recycling.
+Through our collaboration video with CNN, we break down the impact this has on your recycling.

 Take your first step